ShirshenduR/AI-RESUME-MAKER/README.md

    ```env
    VITE_API_URL=https://your-backend-domain.com
    ```
+2. Add all Firebase environment variables to your deployment platform
-2. Deploy to Vercel/Netlify
+3. Deploy to Vercel/Netlify

 ### Important Notes for Deployment

-- **Google OAuth**: Update authorized redirect URIs in Google Cloud Console to include your production URLs
+- **Firebase Authentication**: Update authorized domains in Firebase Console to include your production URLs
 - **CORS**: The backend is configured to allow requests from `CLIENT_URL`
 - **PDF Generation**: Ensure your deployment platform supports LaTeX (some platforms may require additional setup)